 The Old Testament contains over seventy books, chock full of teaching.
 Included are not only the Ten Commandments, but also abundant instruction on how to apply them to everyday life.
 But there was a crucial limitation inherent in this wonderful but provisional gift of God.

 The problem was that none appeared able to transfer the Mosaic Law from stone tablets to human hearts.
 Every person who has ever tried to live God’s law can relate to Paul’s frustration: “For I do not do the good I want, but the evil I do not want is what I do.
 Wretched man that I am!
 Who will deliver me from this body of death?”
-(Ro.
-7:19, 24).
+(Romans 7:19, 24).

 If Jesus had come simply to download more instruction, the Gospel would not be Good News.
 No – his teaching, culminating with the non-verbal communication of the cross, was intended to become part of us, to be engraved in our minds and hearts.
 It is the indwelling of the Holy Spirit that makes this possible.
 The Spirit makes each of us His temple, teaching and empowering us from within.